oloyededavid/geospatial-rs-portfolio/README.md

 ### What it does
 Detects and delineates flood-inundated areas by comparing pre- and post-flood Sentinel-1 SAR backscatter.
-Uses Otsu thresholding — an automated histogram-based segmentation method — to separate water pixels from land.
+Uses Otsu thresholding, an automated histogram-based segmentation method, to separate water pixels from land.
 Outputs flood extent polygons with area quantified in hectares.
 Results were validated against NEMA and IOM field reports.